Horizontal cybersecurity requirements for products with digital elements

 In “A Europe Fit for the Digital Age”

-On 15 September 2022 the Commission presented a legislative proposal for the EU Cyber Resilience Act (CRA), which introduces mandatory cybersecurity requirements for products with digital elements.
-The proposal covers a broad range of devices - it would include all products that are connected either directly or indirectly to another device or network, including hardware, software and ancillary services and would impose obligations on manufacturers, importers, and distributors of these products to provide duty of care across their whole life cycle.
+On 15 September 2022 the Commission presented a legislative proposal for the EU cyber- resilience act (CRA), which introduces mandatory cybersecurity requirements for products with digital elements.
+The proposal covers a broad range of devices - all products that are connected either directly or indirectly to another device or network, including hardware, software and ancillary services.
+It would impose obligations on manufacturers, importers, and distributors of these products to provide duty of care across their whole life cycle.

 - requirement for the design, development and production of such products and obligations of economic operators, as well as processes put in place and reporting obligations for manufactures to ensure cybersecurity throughout the life cycle of such products, as well as obligation of economic operators in these processes;

 - rules on market surveillance and enforcement, which would be performed through appointed market surveillance authorities.

 The European Economic and Social Committee (EESC) adopted their opinion on the CRA on 14 December 2022.